-Cermaq (a Norwegian-owned company) operates here under the name Mainstream Canada.
-Its feedlots are mostly in Ahousaht First Nations waters, although its processing facility in Tofino is in Tla-o-qui-aht First Nations territory.
+Cermaq Canada (formerly Mainstream Canada) was a Norwegian-owned company until fall 2014, when all of Cermaq was bought by Japanese mega-corporation, Mitsubishi, and became one of its subsidiaries.
+Cermaq’s Clayoquot feedlots are in Ahousaht First Nations waters, although its processing facility in Tofino is in Tla-o-qui-aht First Nations territory.
 Cermaq is one of the largest fish farming companies in the world, with feedlots in Norway, Scotland, and Chile, as well as British Columbia.
-Locally Mainstream rears Atlantic salmon, which are not native to these waters.
+Locally, Cermaq rears Atlantic salmon, which are not native to these waters.

-Creative Salmon, although registered in Canada, is owned by foreign investors.
-It operates in the territory of Tla-o-qui-aht First Nations.
+Creative Salmon, although registered in Canada, is partly owned by investors from Japan.
+It operates only in Clayoquot Sound, in the territory of Tla-o-qui-aht First Nations.
 Unlike most other companies in British Columbia, Creative farms Pacific chinook salmon.

 The BC salmon farming industry has a long history of poor practices, which are exacerbated by poor government regulation.
 Regulation of fish farming in BC was transferred in 2011 from the provincial to the federal government.
 However the federal Department of Fisheries and Oceans (DFO) has conflicting mandates.
 On the one hand they are supposed to regulate the aquaculture industry, while on the other they are supposed to promote it.
 They seem to be leaning toward promotion to boost international trade, rather than regulation to protect wild fish stocks.